sprathod369/iac-example/README.md

 ## About the repo

-This repository is used as a part of IaC static analysis testing
+This repository is used as a part of Infra-as-code static analysis testing